-- Sexual battery against minors under 12 years years is punishable with a life sentence or at least 25 years in prison.
+- Sexual battery against minors under 12 years is punishable with a life sentence or at least 25 years in prison

 - Lewd and lascivious battery is punishable by 7 years in prison or probation.
 If the victim is a minor or if the act includes behavior like exhibition or molestation, the penalties can be up to 15 years’ prison term.

-Contact Attorneys at Smith & Eulo Law Firm
+Contact our Attorneys at Smith & Eulo Law Firm

-The attorneys at Smith & Eulo have built an impressive reputation over 20 years and are well-known for their expertise in handling sexual crime charges of all degrees.
+The attorneys at Smith & Eulo have built an impressive reputation over 20 years and are well-known for their expertise in handling sexual crime charges of all degrees in the state of Florida including Daytona Beach and Volusia County’s adjacent areas.
 Rely on their competent advice and in-depth knowledge of the intricacies of the legal system to guide you in the right direction.
 When your life and reputation are at stake, you need nothing but a robust defense to clear your name and give you back your life.